-When you’re charging at home, on the street or at a public car park they are commonly whats called Level 1 or Level 2 chargers which will deliver up to a maximum of 22kW of power.
+When you’re charging at home, on the street or at a public car park, they are commonly what’s called Level 1 or Level 2 chargers, which will deliver up to a maximum of 22kW of power.

-However, for the purposes of this article and discussing rapid/fast chargers we are discussing charging technology which can provide more than 22kW of power, and in some cases much more.
+However, for the purposes of this article and discussing rapid/fast chargers, we are discussing charging technology that can provide more than 22kW of power, and in some cases much more.

 The Different Rapid Charging Plugs

 However, only a few cars such as the Nissan Leaf were fitted with a CHAdeMO plug for fast-charging, and the Leaf isn’t rated to tow.
-The Nissan Ariya which is rated to tow (1,500 lbs) uses a CCS 1 plug.
+The Nissan Ariya, which is rated to tow (1,500 lbs,) uses a CCS 1 plug.

 The Tesla Supercharger Network

-As things currently stand, in terms of electric tow car rapid charging in the US the Tesla Supercharger network is the most widely available not only in terms of locations but the number of rapid charging stalls.
+As things currently stand, in terms of electric tow car rapid charging in the US, the Tesla Supercharger network is the most widely available not only in terms of locations but also the number of rapid charging stalls.